 This study used a 3d modeling software to produce a photorealistic photo of a virtual male or female body.
-Basically, both men and women created their ideal most attractive physiques.
+Both men and women created their ideal most attractive physiques.
 Both males and females picked a BMI of 25 and WCR of 0.75 as the most attractive for men.

-So far the science seems to conclude that having a waist to chest ratio (WCR) of 0.7 is one of the most important markers of attractiveness.
+So far, science seems to conclude that having a waist to chest ratio (WCR) of 0.7 is one of the most significant markers of attractiveness.
 Maisey et al., 1999 and Swami et al., 2007 both support these findings.
 A study by Swami et al. (2005) concluded that “In urban settings, WCR was the primary component of attractiveness ratings.”

 Face vs. Body

-This study looked at 127 men, and 133 women.
+This study looked at 127 men and 133 women.
 Researchers showed the participants images of 10 people of the opposite sex.
-Some pictures just had the body or face and some pictures had the body and face combined.
+Some pictures just had the body or face, and some pictures had the body and face combined.
 Ratings of the face were better predictors of overall attractiveness than ratings of the body.
-So, while getting your body on point is a must, the face is ultimately a far more important area.
+So, while getting your body on point is a must, the face is ultimately a far more critical area.
 However, the study also noted something interesting:

-If you’re someone with a great face but obese or have nonexistent musculature, then you can pretty much be certain that your physique is in fact what’s holding you back.
+If you’re someone with a great face but obese or have nonexistent musculature, then you can pretty much be sure that your physique is in-fact what’s holding you back.

 You’re only as pretty as you feel: Facial expression as a determinant of physical attractiveness – Mueser et al. (1984)